English Learner (EL) Program

 If a parent or student has a complaint about any aspect of EL services, the parent should speak with their child’s classroom teacher, an EL teacher in the building, or directly with the building principal.
 Any person who believes that s/he has been discriminated against or denied equal opportunity or access to programs or services may file a complaint, which may be referred to as a grievance, with the District’s Civil Rights Coordinator.

-The WIDA Access for ELLs 2.0 examines student’s levels of English proficiency of both social and academic language.
+The WIDA Access examines student’s levels of English proficiency of both social and academic language.
 Social language is used to communicate for everyday purposes.
 Academic language, or the language of school, is used to communicate the content of language arts, mathematics, science and social studies.

 Levels of English Proficiency